firstrally/node-firstrally/README.md

 List all data streams.
 Takes no parameters.

 Output is similar to the following.
-Notice that the top-most keys are the exchange ids, whose objects contain a label and an `streams` object that lists the streams.
+Notice that the top-most keys are the exchange ids, whose objects contain a label and a `streams` object that lists the streams.
 The keys within each exchange’s `streams` object are the stream ids (used by the real-time data and historical data APIs), and the values are an object containing data about the stream.

 ```
 {